NC Arboretum Winter Lights

 • Fall Fungi - Explore the lighted mushrooms and flowers

-You'll also find refreshments stands with snacks, holiday treats, and hot chocolate.
-Of course no Christmas event is complete without Santa, who is there as well.
+You'll also find refreshment stands with snacks, holiday treats, and hot chocolate.
+Of course, no Christmas event is complete without Santa, who is there as well.

 Tips and things to know before you go